area9innovation/flow9/tools/gringo/readme.md

 ## Actions

 The $<term> construct is used to produce semantic output.
 This will produce the matched output of the <term> as a string.
-As a special case, if you use
-$"string", it will produce the verbatim output "string" instead.

-These actions are defined through an event-based API.
-By default, we use a Forth-like output where the matched tokens are pushed on a stack as strings, and then semantic actions are pushed as operations.

-Concretely, strings are written as "string" on a separate line, and then operations are produced verbatim.
+The `addVerbatim` and `addMatched` functions are passed to the parser, and that way, the grammar can have an effect.

+The $ operator comes in a few different forms:

 	$"operation"	-> will call addVerbatim with "operation", but match epsilon
 	$$"fakematch"	-> will call addMatched with "fakematch", but match epsilon
 	$term			-> will call addMatched with the string matched by term
-	$$pos			-> will call addVerbatim with a string representation of the position in the input
+	$$pos			-> will call addVerbatim with a string representation of the input position in the input

-There is a helper in
+To help define the `addVerbatim` and `addMatched` in a reasonable way, there is a helper in

-	flow9\lib\text\gringo\gringo_typed_action.flow
+	import text/gringo/gringo_typed_action;

-which provides useful building blocks for making a Forth-style, stack-based semantic actions for expression-based languages with unary, binary and ternary operators.
+which provides useful building blocks for making a stack-based semantic actions for expression-based languages with unary, binary and ternary operators.

+By default, this semantic helper works well for expression-based languages.
+In case your language has both statements and expressions, then you have to define a union for both statements and expressions, and use that for the semantic actions.

 ## Error recovery